 Students are encouraged to stay in the Advanced classes for years as we constantly review the fundamentals, upgrading technique in everything from the basic to the most complex competitive pattern.
 Wednesday at 7:00pm is an open bronze class where students learn hundreds of new combinations, always improving the techniques that make dancing fun and beautiful to watch.
 Friday at 7:00 is a Silver level class which introduces continuity styling and more intricate patterns for the hard-core enthusiast!
 Students who take regular private lessons may move to the Advanced level with permission from their primary teacher, Chris or Lee..

 Some Thoughts About Taking Group Classes…

 It is possible to become a good dancer only taking group classes, but one must “enjoy the journey” and not rush through the levels.
-Even with regular private lessons, a student should expect to spend 18 -24 months in Level 1-5 group classes.
-Without private lessons to reinforce good habits and technique a student should expect to spend at least 3 years or more in Level 1-5 classes.
-Our best dancers have spent a minimum of one full year in Level 1 and 2, and continue to stay in bronze level classes 5-6 years later.
+Even with regular private lessons, a student should expect to spend at least 6 months in Beginner, 12 months in Intermediate and 2 years in Advanced group classes.
+Without private lessons to reinforce good habits and technique a student should expect to linger in the various levels much longer.
 Classes are not just about memorizing patterns – they are about training your body to look natural, comfortable, and attractive on the dancefloor, and making your partner look and feel just as good!

 Our group class system takes a student through the Dance Vision American style syllabus in a structured manner, allowing patterns, technique, form, and style to develop together over time.
 As Vince Lombardi once said, “Practice does not make perfect.
 Only perfect practice makes perfect”.
 We urge our students to allow their bodies and minds to “practice perfectly” by progressing methodically through the group class levels.